DIY Drywall Repair Guide: How To Fix, Patch & Install

 Doorknob Damage (The Mid-Size Hole)

-Cut out a square from a piece of scrap drywall material two inches bigger than your hole on all sides.
-Turn the piece over.
-Score the backside paper the same size as your hole.
-Break the drywall along the lines and remove the core, but keep the front piece intact in the center.
+Get a square of scrap drywall about two inches larger than your hole on all sides.
+Flip the square upside down and cut out the paper in the shape of your hole.
+Break the drywall around the cut line and remove the core but leave the front part of the drywall in place.

-Thus you have the drywall plug with a two-inch paper border.
+In other words, you have now got yourself a drywall plug with the two inch paper border.

-Apply a ring of mud along the perimeter of the hole.
-Push the plug into the hole.
-Using the knife, compress the paper border against the wall and squeeze out extra mud.
-Here comes the paper tape.
-Once dried, apply another coating of mud over the patch.
+Spread a border of mud around the edge of your hole.
+Fit the plug into the hole.
+Now, with the help of a knife, press the paper border against the wall and expel any excess mud.
+Time to paste the paper tape over the mud.

 Massive Holes and Water Damage

-Using the utility knife or a drywall saw, cut off the damaged drywall.
-In this way, you will create a rectangle opening that would give access to at least half of the studs on either side of the wall.
+One may have to use the utility knife or drywall saw to remove the damaged drywall, which will help one create a rectangular opening where he can reach at least half of the studs present in both sides of the wall.

 Fixing Cracks and Ceiling Nightmares